Tangkoko-Batuangas Dua Saudara Nature Reserve

 With 8800 hectares of forest bordered by a sandy coastline and offshore coral gardens, Tangkoko is one of the most impressive and accessible nature reserves in Indonesia.
 The park is home to black macaques, cuscuses and tarsiers, maleo birds and endemic red-knobbed hornbills, among other fauna, and rare types of rainforest flora.

-Bitung is the chief regional port and home to many factories.
-Despite its spectacular setting, the town is unattractive, so most travellers make for Manado or beyond as soon as possible.
-Regardless of what time you arrive by boat in Bitung, there will be buses going to Manado, but if you need to leave Bitung by boat early in the morning, it may be prudent to stay overnight.
+Bitung is the chief regional port in North Sulawesi and home to many factories.
+Despite its spectacular setting, the town is unattractive, so most travellers make for Manado or nearby Pulau Lembeh as soon as possible.
+Regardless of what time you arrive by boat in Bitung, there will be buses going to Manado.

-This tiny, coral-fringed isle is North Sulawesi’s top tourist destination but (so far) it’s managed to avoid becoming resort-land and maintains a rootsy island soul.
-Tourist accommodation is spread out along two beaches – other than that, the island belongs to the islanders; these friendly folk have a seemingly endless reserve of authentically warm smiles.
+This tiny, coral-fringed isle is North Sulawesi’s top tourist destination, yet it has managed to maintain a rootsy island soul.
+Tourist accommodation is spread out along two beaches.
+Other than that, the island belongs to the islanders; these friendly folk have a seemingly endless reserve of authentically warm smiles.
+There are no hassles here, just laid-back beachy bliss.

 Pulau Lembeh & The Lembeh Strait